swift-server/guides/packaging.md

 One of the most popular ways to package applications these days is using container technologies such as [Docker](https://www.docker.com).

-Using Docker's tooling, we can build and package the application as a Docker image, publish it to a Docker repository, and later launch it directly on a server or on a platform that supports Docker deployments such as [Kuberenetes](https://kubernetes.io).
-Many public cloud provides including AWS, GCP, Azure, IBM and others encourage this kind of deployment.
+Using Docker's tooling, we can build and package the application as a Docker image, publish it to a Docker repository, and later launch it directly on a server or on a platform that supports Docker deployments such as [Kubernetes](https://kubernetes.io).
+Many public cloud providers including AWS, GCP, Azure, IBM and others encourage this kind of deployment.

 Here is an example `Dockerfile` that builds and packages the application on top of CentoOS: